NadyaNayme/Umbra.LegacyTeleport/README.md

 Recompiled code of the old single panel Teleport widget.

+## Installation

+The plugin can be installed by selecting the .dll file from [Releases](https://github.com/NadyaNayme/Umbra.LegacyTeleport/releases/latest) in Umbra's "Add Plugin" settings.
+The widget is named "Teleport - Legacy" and must then be added to a column in your Toolbar Widgets settings.

 ## Disclaimer

 Code is provided as-is and mostly unmodified from the original widget.
 A better :hover effect was added to match the menu item :hover effects and the `guid` was changed as to not conflict with the modern Teleport widget.